jina-ai/jina/docs/fundamentals/executor/instrumenting-executor.md

 (instrumenting-executor)=
 # Instrumentation

 Instrumentation consists of [OpenTelemetry](https://opentelemetry.io) Tracing and Metrics.
-Both features can be enabled independently and allows you to collect various request level and application level metrics for anaylizing the real time behavior of your Executor.
+Each features can be enabled independently and allow you to collect request-level and application level metrics for analyzing an Executor's real-time behavior.

 This section documents creating custom traces and metrics.